thejsway/thejsway/manuscript/chapter14.md

 console.log(classes[0]);     // "wonders"
 ```

-You also have the opportunity to test the presence of a class on an element by calling the `contains()` on the class list, passing the class to test as a parameter.
+You also have the opportunity to test the presence of a class on an element by calling the `contains()` method on the class list, passing the class to test as a parameter.

 ```js
 if (document.getElementById("ancient").classList.contains("wonders")) {